-Internationally it is becoming difficult to improve upon the effectiveness and efficiency but two water companies have reached an economic level of leakage (Pearson and Trow, 2005) using traditional techniques (House of Lords, 2006).
+Internationally it is becoming difficult to improve upon the effectiveness and efficiency of network operations such as leakage management because the limits of current techniques are being reached.
+The English and Welsh regulator Ofwat concluded that all but two water companies have reached an economic level of leakage (Pearson and Trow, 2005) using traditional techniques (House of Lords, 2006).
 Consequently, there is a need for water companies to be more innovative.
-The technology required to fully understand, manage, and automate distribution network operation either does not yet exist, is only partially evolved, or has not yet been proven reliable and cost effective for
+The technology required to fully understand, manage, and automate distribution network operation either does not yet exist, is only partially evolved, or has not yet been proven reliable and cost effective for live networks.
+New technologies and asset management techniques therefore need to be explored if knowledge and understanding of water distribution, and customer service, is to be improved.